 \paragraph{Ordinal regression and AUC optimization} In ordinal regression, labels of the training data are ranks.
 Let us assume that the label $ y \in \Real $ indicates an ordinal scale, and pairs $( i, j ) $ in the set $ \cal S$ has the relationship of example $ i $ being ranked higher than $ j $, i.e., $ y_i \succ y_j $.
 The primal can be written as

 Here $ \Phi(\cdot) $ is defined in \eqref{EQ:Phi}.
 Note that \eqref{eq:rank1} also optimizes the area under the receiver operating characteristic (ROC) curve (AUC) criterion.
-As pointed out in \cite{Joachims2005ICML}, \eqref{eq:rank1} is an instance of multiclass classification problem.
-We discuss the multiclass classification problem in our framework shortly.
+As pointed out in \cite{Joachims2005ICML}, \eqref{eq:rank1} is an instance of the multiclass classification problem.
+We discuss how the multiclass classification problem fits in our framework shortly.

-In general, The number of constraints is quadratic in the number of training examples.
+Here, the number of constraints is quadratic in the number of training examples.
 Directly solving \eqref{eq:rank1} can only solve problems with up to a few thousand training examples.
-We can reformulate \eqref{eq:rank1} into an equivalent \oneslack problem, and apply \structboost framework to solve the optimization more efficiently.
+We can reformulate \eqref{eq:rank1} into an equivalent \oneslack problem, and apply the proposed \structboost framework to solve the optimization more efficiently.